Jemmy Button: Wulaia Bay massacre

-In 1855, a group of Christian missionaries from the Patagonian Missionary Society visited Wulaia Bay on Navarino Island, to find that Jemmy still had a remarkable grasp of English.
+In 1855, a group of Christian missionaries from the Patagonian Missionary Society visited Wulaia Bay on Navarino Island to find that Jemmy still had a remarkable grasp of English.
 Some time later in 1859, another group of missionaries was killed at Wulaia Bay by the Yaghan, supposedly led by Jemmy and his family.
-In early 1860, Jemmy visited Keppel Island and gave evidence at the enquiry into the massacre, held in Stanley.
+In early 1860, Jemmy visited Keppel Island and gave evidence at the enquiry held in Stanley into the massacre.
 He denied responsibility.

 Death

 In 1863, the missionary Waite Stirling visited Tierra del Fuego and re-established contact with Jemmy; from then relations with the Yaghan improved.
 In 1866, after Jemmy's death, Stirling took one of Jemmy's sons, known as Threeboy, to England.